Intility/templates/react/README.md

 The granularity and extent of these instructions will depend on the size and type of the project, but may extend to things such as platform specific steps, etc.
 -->

+Clone the repository, then install dependencies with `npm install`

 ### Running the project